amitxv/PC-Tuning/docs/post-install.md

 - Consider [NVIDIA Reflex](https://www.nvidia.com/en-us/geforce/news/reflex-low-latency-platform) if your game has support for it

-- Cap your frame rate at a multiple of your monitor refresh rate to prevent [frame mistiming](https://www.youtube.com/watch?v=_73gFgNrYVQ).
-E.g. possible frame rate caps with a 144Hz monitor include 72, 144, 288, 432.
+- Cap your frame rate at a multiple of your monitor refresh rate to prevent [frame mistiming](https://www.youtube.com/watch?v=73gFgNrYVQ).
+E.g. possible frame rate caps with a 144 Hz monitor include 72, 144, 288, 432.
 Consider capping at your minimum fps threshold for increased smoothness and ensure the GPU is not maxed out as [lower GPU utilization reduces system latency](https://www.youtube.com/watch?v=8ZRuFaFZh5M&t=859s)

     - Capping your frame rate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the in-game limiter will result in consistent frame pacing and a smoother experience but at the cost of [noticeably higher latency](https://www.youtube.com/watch?t=377&v=T2ENf9cigSk) but disabling ``passive waiting`` in the settings page marginally helps with that.
-Disabling the ``Enable dedicated encoder server service`` setting also prevents ``EncoderServer.exe`` running which wastes resources
+Disabling the ``Enable dedicated encoder server service`` setting also prevents ``EncoderServer.exe`` running, which wastes resources

 - Configure FSE and QoS

-    - Microsoft has claimed FSO/independent flip has improved in later Windows versions which has also been verified by members in the community with [Reflex Latency Analyzer](https://www.nvidia.com/en-us/geforce/news/reflex-latency-analyzer-360hz-g-sync-monitors).
+    - Microsoft has claimed FSO/independent flip has improved in later Windows versions, which has also been verified by members in the community with [Reflex Latency Analyzer](https://www.nvidia.com/en-us/geforce/news/reflex-latency-analyzer-360hz-g-sync-monitors).
 However, other users have claimed otherwise.

     - Always check if the game is using the desired presentmode with PresentMon. ``Hardware: Legacy Flip`` and ``Hardware: Independent Flip`` are optimal.
 If you are having trouble with using legacy flip, try to run the command below in CMD and reboot